 LAUNCH ASSIST SYSTEM - LAS

-The Launch Assist System - LAS is the the technology behind EcoRocket's first stage.
+The Launch Assist System - LAS is the the technology behind EcoRocket's first and second stages.

 Current rockets are using polluting, explosive, corrosive, toxic, carcinogenic propellants.
 At launch, a rocket releases polluting chemicals into the atmosphere as much as 1 million cars running simultaneously.